top of page

 It makes you think about how people see disabilities, and how people with disabilities can be drawn up a specific way in people’s minds, leading them to think you are being disabled the wrong way, because this isn’t how they pictured working with you would be.
 They didn’t expect you to be serious about the need for physical safety, they didn’t expect an ebb and flow and symptoms.
 If you aren’t the right kind of disabled, we don’t want you here.

 Seeing the Tony Awards congratulate Kimberly Akimbo for further perpetuating false expectations in societies minds on the disabled and rare disease experiences, for not casting or involving anyone with a real rare disease, for using an older - non rare - actor instead of hiring someone with the disease in question meant to age someone early, for not naming the disease in the show in order to build room for sensationalizing and falsifying the accuracy of the experience further making it difficult for people truly living with a rare disease to be legitimized when their experiences don’t mirror what you saw on stage, for neglecting to have taste or mindfulness for how to help organizations dealing with rare diseases and failing to partner with organizations to get them attention and aid through the success of your show, for taking an opportunity to make a difference and running with a money-grabber version instead.
 For so many things.
-Seeing them win a Tony for best musical and best actor, was one of the worst moments of my life.
+Seeing them win a Tony for best musical and best actor, it was so many rolls/steps backwards for artists with rare diseases.
+It felt awful.

 Some examples that relate to my direct experiences on how lack of safe representation challenges my ability to be safe in real life: Did you know, that I - as an ambulatory wheelchair user - get nervous anytime I have to adjust in my seat or stand up because the subway platform doesn’t line up with the train car and I have to get off, or literally any other time I’m out of the house, I’m scared when I have to stand after being in the chair?
 Did you know, that I have friends who are afraid of going out anymore because people have physically assaulted them because there was no way their shoes could be dirty when they were sitting in a wheelchair, claiming this person was using a fake mobility aid to “get ahead” in the world?
 As if being disabled meant anything to society and how it was gonna treat you besides a bad thing.
 The citizens of New York City, which I would like to respect and consider smart adults, can’t even collectively understand that sitting in a wheelchair doesn’t mean your legs are paralyzed, and doesn’t mean you can’t still stand or walk for short periods of time.